 What you’ll get…

-Please note that this product may contain: Gluten, Egg, Milk and Milk Products, Peanuts, Sesame Seeds, Soy Bean, Tree Nuts and Kiwi Fruit.
+Please note that this product may contain (including traces of): Gluten, Egg, Milk and Milk Products, Peanuts, Sesame Seeds, Soy Bean, Tree Nuts and Kiwi Fruit.

 When is your product made?